|

 |||||||||||||||||||||

-names of the 3 monkeys?
+monkeys?
+Q05.
+What are the names of the 3 monkeys?
 Q06.
-Are the three
+Are the three monkeys connected with the god of the

-is said that the 3 monkeys originate from Africa?
+roads?
+Q07.
+Is the three monkeys sculpture in Nikko Japan “the original”?
+Q08.
+Sometimes it is said that the 3 monkeys originate from Africa?
 Q09.
-Sometimes I
+Sometimes I see a figurine with four monkeys.
+What is the

-would like advice about how to start collecting the 3 wise monkeys.
+the 3 wise monkeys.
 Q17.
-How are the Japanese/Chinese
+How

-characters for hear, see and speak no evil?
+and speak no evil?
 Q18.
-I have a question that is not
+I

 |||||||||||||||||||||